ghr85/CC0201_Classes_Lab/readme.md

 * Hashes make everything difficult if just for scrollability.
 * Watch out for commas while using asset equal, particularly when using hashes.
+* Take breaks or the screen will turn your eyes to fudge.

 ## Notes